Does Planting a Garden Increase Property Value?

 There’s no doubt that curb appeal is one of the most important aspects of getting a home ready to sell.
 And what’s better for beautifying the lawn than adding a burst of color with a garden?

 Large, elaborate gardens are unquestionably attractive.
-They’re also a labor of love that can be daunting when you’re preparing to take it on for yourself.
-Not all homebuyers are going to want a garden that looks like it takes a lot of work to maintain—simplicity is the name of the game when it comes to relandscaping a garden.
+They are also a labor of love that can be daunting when preparing to take it on for yourself.
+Not all homebuyers want a garden that looks like it takes a lot of work to maintain.
+Therefore, simplicity is the name of the game when it comes to relandscaping a garden.

 - Bright perennials look good and don’t require replanting

-- Xeriscaping, especially in hot climates, reduces the need to water
+- Xeriscaping, especially in hot climates, reduce the need to water

 - Shrubs that don’t require complicated pruning add greenery, and if they have colorful foliage, they add visual interest year-round

-Also, make sure that the garden is freshly mulched and weeded right before a home showing.
-A tidy first impression is important, and if the garden is clearly cared for, buyers will take away the impression that the home as a whole must also be well-cared-for.
-Good garden care in the weeks and months leading up to a home sale is also important.
-Good summer watering practices are vital to keeping a green lawn and thriving garden, and forgetting about it can’t be fixed at the last minute.
+Before selling a property, make sure the garden is freshly mulched and weeded right before a home showing.
+A tidy first impression is important.
+If the garden is clearly cared for, buyers will take away the impression that the home as a whole must also be well-cared-for.

-Best Features to Add Value to Your Garden
+Best Features to Add Value to a Garden

-An important tip for getting the best return on investment is knowing what buyers are looking for.
+An important tip for getting the best return on investment lies in knowing what buyers are looking for.
 Read up on the latest gardening and landscaping trends to get an idea of what items might be on a buyer’s list.